Hub for Applied Bioinformatics

 We are also planning to organise an Introduction to Next Generation Sequencing (NGS) Summer School, covering the basics of programming and NGS, and how to perform bioinformatics analyses.

-As part of our training efforts to upskill the community, seminars and data clubs are also available; you can learn more in the event page
+As part of our training efforts to upskill the community, seminars and data clubs are also available; you can learn more in the engagement page

 MSc in Applied Bioinformatics